iossifovlab/gpf/userdocs/getting_started.rst

     java -version

-should display something similar to the following:
+...which should display something similar to the following:

 .. code-block:: bash